Cripson23/bewise.ai/README.md

 ```
 docker-compose up -d
 ```
-## Execute only after the first launch of containers
+## Flask-Migrate init (execute only after the first launch of containers)
 ### Go to the command line for the flask-app container
 ```
 docker exec -it flask-app bash